Can I Get a DUI on a Golf Cart?

 • Mandatory placement of an ignition interlock device in your vehicle for two years (at your own expense)

-Punishments Can Be Severe, Depending on Your Number of Convictions
+Penalties Increase in Severity Based on Your Number of Convictions

-Convictions involving a BAC of .15% may trigger harsher penalties for the convicted.
-Penalties may also escalate if a DUI involves bodily harm, including death.
+The punishments for fourth and subsequent DUI convictions are even stronger.
+In addition, charges involving a BAC of .15 percent or higher may trigger harsher penalties.
+Penalties may also escalate if a DUI involves property damages or bodily harm, including death.

 • Whether the law firm has experience handling golf cart DUI cases